Tourist & Museum Railways in

 Railway Bonsal to New Hill, about 6 miles (10 km).
 Standard gauge,

 steam or diesel hauled.
-Operates typically two days each month from
+Operates several days each month from

 April to December.